tomer981/walt/README.md

 3. Walt want to rank the drivers based on their total distance they did for deliveries.
 Please provide a detailed report to display the drivers name and the total distance of delivery order by total distance in descending order

-4. Provide same report as No. 3 in specific city (Bonus – not a must)
+4. Provide same report as No. 3 in specific city

 5. Add Junit tests to test your work